 Examples of Liquid Petroleum Gas and Highly Volatile and Hazardous Liquids Emergencies

 By sight: A pool of liquid on the ground near a pipeline, a dense white cloud of fog over a pipeline, or discolored vegetation surrounding the pipeline may be signs of a leak.
-As propane, butane and isobutane vaporize from a liquid state, they produce heavier-than-air vapors.
+As propane, ethane, butane and isobutane vaporize from a liquid state, each produces a heavier-than-air vapor.
 Therefore, when leaking, the vapor tends to spread along the ground.
 The cold vapors condense water vapor from the air and create a visible fog, which gives an indication of the area covered by the leaking gas; however, ignitable mixtures extend beyond the area of visible fog.